chenxy99/Scanpaths/README.md

 Tasks
 ------------------

-We provide the corresponding codes for the mentioned three different tasks.
+We provide the corresponding codes for the aforementioned three different tasks on three different dataset.

 - Visual Question Answering (AiR dataset)
 - Free-viewing (OSIE dataset)